Photographing a Cemetery

 When corresponding with the volunteer coordinator please be sure to include the cemetery ID code if referring to a cemetery.

-You can find the cemetery ID code on the cemetery page in the table with the cemetery information (e.g. MBERD0212).
+You can find the cemetery ID code on the cemetery page with the information about the cemetery, as well as in the URL of the cemetery page (e.g. MBERD0212).

 Still not sure what cemetery to photograph?
 Feel free to choose any cemetery not yet photographed!
 Pick one that is close to home or one of personal interest.
 Or contact a province/territory coordinator, they will work with you to identify which cemeteries in your area have not yet been reserved or photographed and you can then make your choice.
 (Please note: For most cemeteries coordinators know only as much as is posted on the cemetery page and won’t be able to answer questions about size or accessibility).